vemana/vemana.github.io/_posts/2001-01-01-abiyz-intro.md

 > * To solve the problem, the following steps are followed
 >   * Input from Problem Domain is converted to Input in Problem Solving Domain
 >   * The problem is solved in the Problem solving domain
->     * The Work Desk Area problem is solved by taking the inputs (i.e. length & breadth) and converting it into the output (i.e. the rectangle's area)
+>     * The `Work Desk Area` problem is solved by multiplying the length & breadth
 >   * Output from Problem Solving Domain is converted to Output in Problem Domain {:.block-tip}